Rossendale F.C.: Lancashire League years

 In 1889–90, Rossendale was one of the 14 clubs which founded the Lancashire League.
 The first season was a difficult one, the club finishing second from bottom with 7 wins from 24 matches (Earlestown was expelled for not fulfilling its fixtures), but by 1891–92 the club was finishing 4th, with two future Football League clubs (Bury and Blackpool) finishing above it.
+The club even applied to join the Football League in May 1894, but did not get much support.

 However, by 1896–97, the village club could no longer compete with the professional and semi-professional sides in the area.
 It lost in the first qualifying round of the FA Cup to Clitheroe and finished bottom of the Lancashire League, and was wound up at the end of the season.

 Two years later a new club, Rossendale United, was formed, playing in the same colours and at the same ground.

 Colours

 The club's original kit was all navy blue.
 By 1884 the club had changed to amber and black, and by 1886 to blue and white stripes.
+By 1893 the club had adopted cardinal shirts with a white sash.